tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 - Intsall [Python3](https://www.python.org/downloads/)
 - Install [ns-3](https://www.nsnam.org/wiki/Installation)
 - Intsall [Jupyter](https://jupyter.org/install)
+## Project Structure
+- Two scenarios are included in folder _scratch_, it has been tested for _ns3.35_.
+One of them icludes tap-bridges.
+- Folder _scripts_ contains every script that is necessary to run each topology.
 ## Dependecies
 It has been tested in _Ubuntu 22.04.1 LTS (jammy)_.
 It has the following dependencies: